 UWP 293 Career Development and Practicum (2 credits)

-Promise students must also participate in our Student Support Services Trio program, meet with their academic advisor on a regular basis, connect with their peer mentor and take advantage of the resources available through the Parkside Academic Resource Center.
+Promise students must also participate in our Student Support Services Trio program, or Success Coaching program, meet with their academic advisor on a regular basis, connect with their peer mentor and take advantage of the resources available through the Parkside Academic Resource Center.

 Scroll to top